gavinband/iorek/README.md

 ## Contributors ##

 Iorek was written by Gavin Band.
-It is based on several other libraries, which are included

-* boost
-* htslib
-* SeqLib
-* parallel-hashmap
-* jellyfish2
-* Eigen
-* sqlite3
-* zstandard
-* catch2